 Five familiar skin troubles – which do you need to overcome?

 Guaranteed to go through ice, mud or snow – or we pay the tow.

 Is your headline urgent?

-“7 easy ways you can boost your profit from today.”
+7 easy ways to boost your savings from today.

 Grade your headline

 After you’ve written a whole bunch of headlines* (that’s right, you should be writing more than one headline!), rank each one against the four categories above, on a scale of 1-4 (1 being the lowest and 4 being the highest).

 You probably won’t rank highly in every category but if your headline doesn’t rank highly in at least 3 of the 4 categories, you can do better.